 It is not really surprising that cats want to enjoy the food you have on your plate, as it will invariably be tastier and more exciting than their cat food.
-We can’t blame them for wanting to enjoy a tasty morsel or two, however this does not make it any less annoying when they beg for food, or even worse, jump up and start munching when your back is turned.
+We can’t blame them for wanting to enjoy a tasty morsel or two, however, this does not make it any less annoying when they beg for food, or even worse, jump up and start munching when your back is turned.

-Their first plan of attack is usually making pitiful noises when you start to eat.
-Purring, meowing and kneading are also common moves cats have for making you feel sorry for them and enticing you to share your dinner.
+Their first plan of attack is usually making pitiful noises when they start to eat.
+Purring, meowing, and kneading are also common moves cats have for making you feel sorry for them and enticing you to share your dinner.
 If this doesn’t work, often they will wait until you get up from the table or your back is turned and then make their attack on your dinner plate.
 This is unsanitary as well as hugely irritating, and furthermore, with the different digestive habits and dietary requirements that humans and cats have, often the food you are eating is not good for a cat and perhaps can even cause harm.

 The good news is there are a few tricks and things you can do to ensure this behavior is stopped.
-It may take time and patience, but eventually your cat, being the intelligent creature that it is, will get the message and allow you to eat in peace.
+It may take time and patience, but eventually, your cat, being the intelligent creature that it is, will get the message and allow you to eat in peace.

 So, how to stop a cat from begging for food.
 The first thing you can in your mission to stop your cat begging for food is to feed it at the same time as you are eating.
 Cats generally indulge in a nap after they eat, so by setting their dish of yummy cat food down as you are also about to sit down to eat, your cat is likely to eat until it is full, and then slope off to find a quiet place to rest.
 Because cats tend to eat only until they are full, as long as their portion of cat food is big enough, they won’t want to come and beg for any of your food.
 This will enable you to eat in peace.